 Indian Polity / Making of the Constitution

 One of the key features of Indian Constitution is that it is the longest written Constitution in the world.
-The reason for bulkiness of Indian Constitution is due to inclusion of Articles on the basis of religion, region, caste, sex, etc., inclusion of administrative aspects like Election Commission, Public Service Commission, etc., exhaustive enumeration of rights and non-rights (Directive Principles of State Policy), inclusion of temporary and transitional provisions like Articles 371A to 371I, etc.
+It is longest because the framers of our Constitution examined Constitutions of different countries along with the working of the Government of India Act, 1935 before writing the Constitution and liberally borrowed suitable provisions from them.
+The other reasons for the bulkiness of Indian Constitution is due to inclusion of Articles on the basis of religion, region, caste, sex, etc., inclusion of administrative aspects like Election Commission, Public Service Commission, etc., exhaustive enumeration of rights and non-rights (Directive Principles of State Policy), inclusion of temporary and transitional provisions like Articles 371A to 371I, etc.

 Bulkiness of Indian Constitution is explained in terms of Articles, PARTs and Schedules.
 On 26th January, 1950, the Constitution contained 395 Articles, 22 PARTs and 8 Schedules.
 Now, it contains 448 Articles, 25 PARTS and 12 Schedules.